-- Industrial wastewater discharge permit decisions.
-The director will evaluate the data furnished by the applicant and may require additional information.
+Industrial wastewater discharge permit decisions. (h) The director will evaluate the data furnished by the applicant and may require additional information.
 Such requests by the director shall be made in writing.
 A proposed industrial wastewater discharge permit may be issued within sixty (60) days after all information and monitoring data has been furnished to and accepted by the county.
 The applicant shall then have thirty (30) days to provide the additional information or data requested by the director.
 Within sixty (60) days from the date that the necessary information and monitoring data was furnished and accepted, the director shall issue or deny the industrial wastewater discharge permit.
 Issuance of a permit shall not relieve the discharger from complying with all applicable permits, laws, regulations, and ordinances promulgated by the county or other governmental authorities, including any county sewer permit and any applicable sewer service allocation or connection rules.
 The issuance of an industrial wastewater discharge permit by the county shall not be construed as a representation by the county that the discharge permitted therein complies with all of such permits, laws, rules, regulations, and ordinances.
 Industrial wastewater discharge permits are issued solely to govern the discharge of wastewater into the county WWF and the applicable receiving stream or effluent disposal system, shall be between the discharger and the county, and; and shall not be construed to benefit any third-party. third-party.
-Notwithstanding anything contained herein to the contrary, no industrial wastewater discharge permit shall be issued to any person who has not yet obtained a county wastewater permit pursuant to applicable wastewater service - ‡Denial of application by director. † The director may deny any application for an industrial wastewater discharge permit for failure to meet or comply with the terms and conditions of this article.
-Reasons for denial include, but are not limited to, factors - Failure to respond to a request for additional - Submittal of false or inaccurate information - Pretreatment facilities that are inadequate to protect the county wastewater system and allow the user's discharge to meet the standards set forth in this article:
+Notwithstanding anything contained herein to the contrary, no industrial wastewater discharge permit shall be issued to any person who has not yet obtained a county wastewater permit pursuant to applicable wastewater service allocation or connection rules.

+(i) {Denial of application by director.]
+The director may deny any application for an industrial wastewater discharge permit for failure to meet or comply with the terms and conditions of this article.
+Reasons for denial include, but are not limited to, factors such as any one (1) or more of the following: